-CAS CS 131 and 237 and CS 357 (formerly 391 G1 "Introduction to Information Security") or permission of instructor.
+CAS CS 131 and 237 and CS 357 or permission of instructor.

 First, I will be assuming you have a basic knowledge of information security topics: definitions of encryption (symmetric and public-key) and its security (under CPA and CCA attacks), authentication (message authentication codes, digital signatures), hash functions, and key exchange.
 These topics are taught in CS 357.